wodby/docs/docs/stacks/elasticsearch/index.md

 This changelog is for Elasticsearch stack on Wodby, to see images changes see tags description on repository page: [elasticsearch](https://github.com/wodby/elasticsearch/releases) and [kibana](https://github.com/wodby/kibana/releases).

+### 2.4.3

+Elasticsearch and Kibana updated to 7.3.1

 ### 2.4.2

 Elasticsearch and Kibana updated to 7.3.0, 6.8.2